 We all know that Aspen is a resort community that thrives on hosting out-of-town visitors and seasonal residents.
-COVID-19 has made it very challenging for lodging businesses and short-term rental owners because of travel restrictions and other safety precautions, even as Pitkin County continues its to reopening.
+COVID-19 has made it very challenging for lodging businesses and short-term rental owners because of travel restrictions and other safety precautions, even as Pitkin County continues its multi-phased approach to reopening.

 Non-Resident Visitors and Guests